-Nightshade vegetables, such as eggplant, tomatoes, and peppers, are staples in many people’s diets.
-However, in rare cases, a person can be allergic or intolerant to one or more types of edible foods in the nightshade family.
+Nightshade vegetables, such as eggplant, tomatoes, and peppers, are common in many diets.
+However, in rare cases, a person can be allergic or intolerant to one or more of the nightshade family.

 A person with a nightshade allergy may develop breathing problems, a rash, or eczema shortly after eating certain vegetables.